More on Finsemble Motivations

 - Improve efficiency.
-Modern tools, modularized components, dynamic loading, and binding.
+Modern tools, modular components, dynamic loading, and binding.
 Unify web, desktop and mobile development efforts.

 Why Finsemble for HTML5 desktop application?

 Finsemble is designed to help developers build seamless HTML5 desktop applications.
-It's excels at pulling together end-user solutions that require an extensive UI, collaboration, and multi-tasking.
+It excels at pulling together end-user solutions that require an extensive UI, collaboration, and multi-tasking.

 What Finsemble ultimately does is save development time.
-Not just the time to create a multi-window desktop framework, but also the time it takes to iterate within a solution space, gaining enough experience to deliver state-of-the-art solutions.
-Finsemble is second generation, built on what we've learned from previous multi-window HTML5 products at ChartIQ.
+Not just the time to create a multi-window desktop application, but also the time it takes to iterate within a solution space, gaining enough experience to deliver state-of-the-art solutions.
+Finsemble is second generation, built on what we have learned from previous multi-window HTML5 products at ChartIQ.
 Finsemble embodies what we believe creates elite products in a desktop environment in a cost-effective manner.

 How is a Finsemble application different?

-Below, partly in outline form, is a variety of thoughts and motivations for Finsemble that we've accumulated over time.
+Below, partly in outline form, is a variety of thoughts and motivations for Finsemble that we have accumulated over time.

 Where does Finsemble fit?

 HTML5’s last frontier is building desktop applications.
 The advent of applications such as Spotify and Slack, built using Electron, represent the first wave of HTML5 desktop applications.
-With the release of OpenFin’s secure container platform, financial firms are now also migrating their desktop development to HTML5.
+With the release of OpenFin’s secure operating layer, financial firms are now also migrating their desktop development to HTML5.
 Finsemble bridges the gap between what existing HTML5 frameworks provide and what is necessary to build uncompromising multi-window desktop applications.